isomerpages/moe-chijsngsec/_student-development/Sexuality Education.md

 <b>Information for Parents</b>

-10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+10. Parents may opt their children out of the Sexuality Education lessons, <i>eTeens</i> and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Parents who wish to opt their children out of the <b>Sexuality Education lessons</b> need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](https://chijstnicholasgirls.moe.edu.sg/qql/slot/u570/Student%20Development/VIA2022/Info_on_SEd_for_schs_website_Sec_2022_23%20Nov_AnnexA.pdf).
 The completed form is to be submitted by 20/05/2022.